mahend72/Dual-Lock-Integrity-Auditing-System/README.md

 ## Citing

-If you use SHIELD-CAN framework, please cite the corresponding work:
+If you use this work, please cite the corresponding work:

 ```bash
 @article{kumar2025securing,